carbon-language/carbon-lang/llvm/docs/AMDGPUOperandSyntax.rst

 Xnack mask, 64-bits wide.
 Holds a 64-bit mask of which threads received an *XNACK* due to a vector memory operation.

 ..
 WARNING:: GFX7 does not support *xnack* feature.
-Not all GFX8 and GFX9 :ref:`processors<amdgpu-processors>` support *xnack* feature.
+For availability of this feature in other GPUs, refer :ref:`this table<amdgpu-processors>`.

 \